 • NEW PROPERTY OWNERS (defined as owners who took title to their property after 3/1/15 and this is the first time the new property owner is applying for Basic STAR on this newly purchased property).
 Homeowners in this category must register with the NYS DTF by clicking here or calling (518) 457-2036.
 Once the registration is approved by NYS DTF, the homeowner will receive a check from NYS DTF.
 The Assessor’s Office is no longer responsible for processing or approving these applications.

 • New York State revised the filing and approval procedure for all Enhanced STAR applications beginning in the 2019/20 tax year (December 2019 to November 2020 tax bill).
-Click here to review a brochure detailing the new Enhanced STAR procedures.
+Click here to review a list of frequently asked questions with answers.

 • After an applicant has filed an Enhanced STAR application under this revised procedure and the application has been approved by the NYS DTF, the applicant will no longer be required to file an annual renewal application on this property with the Assessor’s Office, or NYS DTF

-• An Enhanced STAR exemption applicant filing an application for the first time on property which they owner/occupy for the upcoming 2021/22 tax year (Dec 1, 2021 to Nov 30, 2022 tax bill)(i.e. a NEW application not previously approved by the NYS DTF), must be filed with the Assessor's Office no later than March 1, 2021.
-For detailed filing information, forms and application procedures for filing a NEW Enhanced STAR application, click here.
+• An Enhanced STAR exemption applicant filing an application for the first time on property which they owner/occupy for the upcoming 2023/24 tax year (Dec 1, 2023 to Nov 30, 2024 tax bill)(i.e. a NEW application not previously approved by the NYS DTF), must be filed with the Assessor's Office no later than March 1, 2023.
+For the 2023/24 tax year.

 The Enhanced STAR Exemption Appeal Process: